 Not only will you personally benefit from taking a vacation, but so will your family.
-All too often during the average week is your family put on the back burner to simmer while you finish up on a work project, or take an hour out for yourself to exercise or relax.
+During the average week, your family is put on the back burner to simmer while you finish up work projects.
 On vacation the amount of quality time spent with your family more than doubles from the quality time you spend together at home.
-Pack your bags and get going to reap these rewards and more.
+So pack your bags and start to reap these rewards.

 Take A Break To Benefit Your Family